KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_astc/README.md

     - `transferFunction` MUST be `KHR_DF_TRANSFER_LINEAR`.
 - `pixelWidth` and `pixelHeight` MUST be multiples of 4.
 - When a texture refers to a sampler with mipmap minification, the KTX image MUST contain a full mip pyramid.
-- When a texture referencing a KTX v2 image with ASTC compression is used for glTF 2.0 material maps (both color and non-color), the KTX v2 image MUST be of **2D** type as defined in the KTX v2 Specification, Section 4.1.
+- When a texture referencing a KTX v2 file with ASTC compressed image is used for glTF 2.0 material maps (both color and non-color), the KTX v2 image MUST be of **2D** type as defined in the KTX v2 Specification, Section 4.1.
 - `KHR_DF_FLAG_ALPHA_PREMULTIPLIED` flag MUST NOT be set unless the material's specification requires premultiplied alpha.

 ## Known Implementations